scholar & pedagogue

-Dr. Tift has taught courses in Theatre and Film Studies, Women’s, Gender, and Sexuality Studies, and Communication Arts.
-Her scholarship centers on African American Theatre and Black Performance with an emphasis on identity, representation, and the communal dynamics of marginalized people.
+Dr. Kristyl D. Tift has taught courses in Theatre and Film Studies, Women’s, Gender, and Sexuality Studies, and Communication Arts.
+Her scholarship centers on African American Theatre and Black Performance with an emphasis on identity, representation, and the communal dynamics of underrepresented groups.
 In her teaching and research, Tift embraces a hybrid style emphasizing the intersections of history, theory, criticism, and culture in performance.
 She has given guest lectures and performance workshops at Oxford College at Emory University, Brandeis University, the University of Georgia, the University of Florida, Georgia Southern University, the University of Louisville, and the University of Nevada at Reno.

 Books

-A Conditional Embrace: Black Queer Feminism in Performance (The Ohio State University Press, July 2026)
+A Conditional Embrace: Black Queer Feminism in Performance (The Ohio State University Press, July 30, 2026)

 Working books and papers